-Golden Age of Photojournalism
+Golden Age Of Photojournalism

 Noteworthy photographers of the “golden age of journalism” are Walker Evans, Dorothea Lange and Gordon Parks.

-Dorothea Lange’s most famous photo has come to be known as the “migrant mother”.
+Dorothea Lange’s most famous photo is the so-called “migrant mother”.
 This powerful photo features a hungry and old-before-her-time depression era mother and her children.
 We know little about the mother and children in this iconic photo.
-Their names and history were never known, but at the time the photo was taken she and her children had been living on frozen vegetables and birds the children had killed.
+Their names and history were never known.
+At the time the photo was taken she and her children had been living on frozen vegetables and birds the children had killed.

 When Life magazine made the announcement in 1972 that it was ceasing its weekly publication, many people claimed that photojournalism was dead.
 However, photojournalism is as alive today as it was then and has taken on more forms.
 Traditional print is still in existence, but has become much less important in this age of the internet.

 While citizen journalism certainly has it plusses, many have questioned its collective objectivity.
 For example, some citizen journalists are activists documenting communities that they are members of and may not be able to report what they see objectively.

-For example, only official members of the press are allowed into certain venues and these are trained photographers using professional equipment.
-Still, if the only witness to a groundbreaking news story happens to be shooting with a camera-phone, those images are going to be received with the same importance as photos shot by a pro with a great camera.
+For example, only official members of the press can enter certain venues and these are trained photographers using professional equipment.
+Still, if the only witness to a groundbreaking news story happens to be shooting with a camera-phone, those images are going to be as important as the photos shot by a pro with a great camera.